aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-officemath/math-equations/_index.md

 ## Understanding the Aspose.Words library

 Before diving into the code, it's important to understand the Aspose.Words library for .NET.
-Aspose.Words is a popular library that makes working with Word documents easy and efficient.
+Aspose.Words is a popular library that makes Words Processing with Word documents easy and efficient.
 It offers a wide range of features for creating, editing and manipulating Word documents, including support for mathematical equations.

 ## Loading the Word document